d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

 * Types of triggers: periodic, configuration snapshot delivery (filterable)
 * Managed rules: about 40, basic but fundamental
+* Permissions needed: IAM role - console can create for you
-* Permissions needed: IAM role, read only permissions to all AWS resources, write access to the S3 bucket, publish access  on SNS.
+  * read only permissions to all AWS resources
+  * write access to the S3 bucket
+  * publish access  on SNS.
 Console can create these for you.
 * Restricting access
   * Users need to be authenticated in AWS and have the appropriate permissions set via IAM policies to gain access
   * Only admins needing to set up and manage config require full access